voiceflow-community/prompts-manager/README.md

 ## Support

-For questions or issues, please contact the Voiceflow team or create an issue in the repository.
+For questions or issues, create an issue in the repository.